 Table Of Contents

 Just like its name, you do real-time marketing in real-time.
-You can refer to it as the marketing strategy that connects customers with products or services they require at a given point in time.
+You can refer to it as the content marketing strategy that connects customers with products or services they require at a given point in time.

 Real-time marketing involves responding to customers in real-time based on the ability to find out how they are engaging with your brand through all channels.
 It makes you as a marketer trigger promotions when customers signal it.
 Also, you have to match your ability to provide customer experience with the customer’s speed of making decisions.
 In addition, you have to respond to customers on various channels, in a few seconds, right from social media to your website.
 However, if you take hours, days, or weeks to take action, you cannot label it real-time marketing.